justjoe6/30-days-of-react-projects/README.md

       {loadComments.includes(tweetObj) && <div><textarea onChange={(e) => tweetObj.tempComm = e.target.value} maxLength={250} type="text"  placeholder="Enter Comment" style={{height:60,width:"100%",resize:"none",overflowY:"auto",msOverflowX:"hidden"}}></textarea><button onClick={()=>addComments(tweetObj)} style={saveAndDiscardBtns} >Comment</button><button style={saveAndDiscardBtns} onClick={()=>setLoadComments(loadComments.filter((item)=>item!==tweetObj))}>Discard</button></div>}
     </div>)
 ```
+At the end of the Twitter component we return the html containing the LoadTweets component and above it we have the textarea for user input onChange we update the currTweet state and there's the post button next to it which onClickc calls our postTweet function.
 ```
   return (
     <div style={{ display: "flex", justifyContent: "center", height: "100vh" }}>